helm/charts/stable/airflow/README.md

 Full and up-to-date documentation can be found in the comments of the `values.yaml` file.

 ## Upgrading

+### To 3.0.0
+This version introduces a simplified way of managing secrets, including the database credentials to postgres and redis.
+With the default settings in prior versions, database credentials were generated and stored in an Airflow-managed Kubernetes secret.
+However, these credentials were also stored in postgres- and redis-managed secrets (created by the respective subcharts), leading to duplication.
+Moreover, it was tricky to bring your own passwords and to load additional secrets as environment variables.

+To deal with these issues, we've removed the Airflow-managed Kubernetes secret (`templates/secret-env.yaml`).
+If your deployment was called `airflow`, this upgrade will delete the `airflow-env` secret.
+Instead, the pods now source the database secrets from the postgres- and redis-managed secrets, i.e. the postgres password is in the `airflow-postgres` secret.
+This upgrade _shouldn't_ break the deployment, but you may need to make some adjustments if you were doing something nonstandard.

+For production, it's better create random passwords before installing the Helm chart.
+You can use these passwords by specifying the newly added `postgres.existingSecret` and `redis.existingSecret` parameters.

+We've also added `airflow.extraEnv`, which provides a flexible way to inject environment variables into your pods.
+This parameter is great for things like the Fernet key and LDAP password.

+The following parameters are no longer necessary and have been removed: `airflow.defaultSecretsMapping`, `airflow.secretsMapping`, `airflow.existingAirflowSecret`.
+If you were using them, you'll have to migrate your settings to `postgres.existingSecret`, `redis.existingSecret`, and `airflow.extraEnv`, which are described in greater depth in the documentation above.

+### To 2.8.3+
+The parameter `airflow.service.type` no longer applies to the Flower service, but the default of `ClusterIP` has been maintained.
+If using a custom values file and have changed the service type, also specify `flower.service.type`.

 ### To 2.0.0
 The parameter `workers.pod.annotations` has been renamed to `workers.podAnnotations`.
 If using a custom values file, rename this parameter.
-### To 2.8.3+
-The parameter `airflow.service.type` no longer applies to the Flower service, but the default of `ClusterIP` has been maintained.
-If using a custom values file and have changed the service type, also specify `flower.service.type`.